ansible/workshops/exercises/ansible_rhel/2.7-wrap/README.md

 * Add permissions to the Team `Web Content` so the Template **Create Web Content** can be executed by `wweb`.
 * Run the survey as user `wweb`

-Check the results again from your Tower control host.
+Check the results again from your Automation Controller host.
 Since we got a warning last time using `curl` via the `command` module, this time we will use the dedicated `uri` module.
 As arguments it needs the actual URL and a flag to output the body in the results.

 <!-- {% raw %} -->